kevinfaveri/gyoz.ai/README.md

 6 - Add better topbar, and add sidebar navigation / or some cool navigation mechanisms between subjects (maybe a timeline?)

+7 - If it matches a tool context, the tool might still return the available options and the repeated tool block to show some action buttons.

 P1 7 - Rather than refetching each subject and starting a new, allow to really navigate to the same chatbox, of course turning off any dynamic / time sensitive / ephemeral action that might have existed

 P1 8 - Add gyoza points tracking; calculate based on usage through days, allow to export images to twitter, share refferal links, and the more points u do the better.